 With the rise of the Internet, Taipower has also caught up with this trend.
-To prevent and avoid potential network security threats, Taipower has implemented firewalls, proxy servers, DMZs (Demilitarized Zones), Intrusion Detection System(IDS), Intrusion Prevention System(IPS), antivirus software, and the Web Application Firewall(WAF).
+To prevent and avoid potential network security threats, Taipower has implemented firewalls, proxy servers, DMZs (Demilitarized Zones), IDS, IPS (Intrusion Prevention System), antivirus software, and the WAF (Web Application Firewall).
 Taipower’s application security is improved by using not only white-box testing in the software development process but black-box testing before applications go live.
 In addition to Defense-in-Breadth, Taipower also uses Defense-in-Depth as part of the company’s security architecture to keep the network safer.

 With the rapid development and popularization of information and communication technology and the Internet, Cybersecurity has become a critical issue related to public safety and national security.
 Therefore, the Government promulgated the "Information Security Management Essentials of the Executive Yuan and its Organs" on September 15, 1999, and "Management specification of Information Security of the Executive Yuan and its Organs" on November 16, 1999.
 It is the starting point that the government leads its organizations to establish a general awareness of security and carries out security protection mechanisms together.